Angry-Penguins-Colony/multiversx-gitleaks/README.md

-# Open your code safely !

-Report .pem or .json wallets in git history.
+# Find private wallets in git history.

 To use with https://github.com/trufflesecurity/trufflehog